 Range Rover Evoque

-The second-generation Evoque is available to order now, with delivery in spring.
-It’s the same length as the current model, but a 20mm increase in wheelbase increases rear legroom and boot space.
+The second-generation Evoque is available to lease now, with deliveries beginning to roll out no. It’s the same length as the current model, but a 20mm increase in wheelbase increases rear legroom and boot space.
 Prices start at £31,600 for the two-wheel drive 148 bhp D150 diesel with a manual gearbox.
-Four-wheel drive Evoques with automatic gear boxes have mild hybrid technology, claimed to deliver up to 6% efficiency gains.
+Four-wheel drive Evoque leases come with automatic gearboxes & have mild hybrid technology, claimed to deliver up to 6% efficiency gains.
 The Evoque adds a sprinkling of Velar stardust with flush door handles and more luxurious interior.
 Touch Pro infotainment is standard.
 Range Rover is promising excellent off-road capabilities.

 The Corolla name returns on hatchback and estate body styles.
 Four trim levels are available, starting with the Icon hatchback at £21,300 with a 1.2-litre, 116 bhp (132 g CO2/km) turbo petrol with six-speed manual gearbox.
 Equipment includes 16-inch alloys and an eight-inch touchscreen with DAB, Bluetooth and reversing camera.
 Icon Tech at £22,350 adds voice activation.
 Design at £23,375 adds 17-inch alloys, folding mirrors and voice activation.
 A 1.8-litre hybrid drivetrain (83 g CO2/km) is available in Icon, Icon Tech and Design.
 An 180 bhp 2.0-litre hybrid rated at 89 g CO2/km is available in Design and Excel trims.
 Excel (from £30,340 for the 2.0-litre) includes sports seats.